Mainframe-Archive/switchboard/whatis.md

 </li>
 <li>
-  Switchboard handles the boilerplate, leaving the logic to you &mdash; Swtichboard frees you from the plumbing of server-side email monitoring and fetching, allowing you to focus on your products and services.
+  Switchboard handles the boilerplate, leaving the logic to you &mdash; Switchboard frees you from the plumbing of server-side email monitoring and fetching, allowing you to focus on your products and services.
 </li>